astrellon/lysithea-vm/ts/README.md

 This will push the `5` and `12` to the stack and then run the `+` operators, then push `"print"` to the stack and run the `call` opcode.
 As for `"print"` will do it up to environment that the virtual machine is running in.
 Ideally however the final result would print to a console `Result: 17`.

-Here is an example of a run command handler for the above program in C#:
+Here is an example of a run command handler for the above program in Typescript:
 ```typescript
 function createScope(): Scope
 {